stevana/pipelining-with-disruptor/README.md

 [streams](https://dl.acm.org/doi/10.1145/363744.363749) as a functional analogue of Melvin's imperative coroutines.

-A more radical departure from von Neumann-style sequential programming can be seen in the work on [dataflow programming](https://en.wikipedia.org/wiki/Dataflow_programming) in general and especially in Paul Morrison's [flow-based
+A more radical departure from Von Neumann style sequential programming can be seen in the work on [dataflow programming](https://en.wikipedia.org/wiki/Dataflow_programming) in general and especially in Paul Morrison's [flow-based